Demonstrating Real Advantage of Machine-Learning-Enhanced Monte Carlo for Combinatorial Optimization: Materials and Methods

 In practice, the architecture consists of a dense autoregressive layer followed by a sigmoidal activation and has $\mathcal{O}(N^2)$ parameters.
-This relatively simple design allows us to concentrate on the annealing procedure rather than on the architectural details themselves.
+This relatively simple design allows us to focus on the annealing procedure rather than on the architectural details.
 As mentioned in the Discussion section, alternative choices of the generative architecture could further improve the GA procedure.
-However, it is not obvious that more sophisticated architectures would necessarily yield better results, since their training can require orders of magnitude more time \cite{bunaiyan2025isingformer}, which would severely degrade overall performance.
+However, it is not obvious that more sophisticated architectures would necessarily yield better results, since (depending on the type of the architecture) their training could require orders of magnitude more time (as the transformers architecture introduced in \cite{bunaiyan2025isingformer}), which would severely degrade overall performance.

-\subsubsection{Details on the training procedure}
+\subsection{Details on the training procedure}

-Training is performed by minimizing the binary cross-entropy loss (i.e., minimizing the Kullback-Leibler divergence between $\rho_\text{NN}$ and $\rho_\text{GB}$).
+Training is performed by minimizing the binary cross-entropy loss (i.e., minimizing the KL divergence between $\rho_\text{NN}$ and $\rho_\text{GB}$).
 The initial training runs for $40$ epochs using the Adam optimizer with learning rate $\eta_0 = 10^{-3}$.
 We employ an exponential learning–rate schedule that halves the rate every $10$ epochs.
 Early stopping is applied on the training set solely as a plateau detector for the training objective, with a patience of 10 epochs.
 Each epoch processes the full set of $2^{17}$ configurations in mini-batches of size $256$.
 For retraining at lower temperatures, we perform a single epoch per stage without the previously mentioned regularizations.